McMaster University Profile

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
 Check out residence life at McMaster.

 McMaster offers a bus pass known as the McMaster Student U-Pass that gives you access to Hamilton’s Street Railway (HSR), the transit system in Hamilton.
 You can use the U-Pass from September through August, and the cost of the U-Pass is included in your student fees.

-Wellness in mind, body, and spirit is important to your success at university.
-The Student Wellness Centre (SWC) is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you
+Wellness in mind, body and spirit is important to your success at university.
+The Student Wellness Centre (SWC) is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+The following are some of the services available to you.

 For more information on the well-being services provided by McMaster, contact the Student Wellness Centre.
 You can also visit the Indigenous Studies Program Office for information on the cultural aspects of health.